-In many of these discussions, arguments against use of const in
+In many of these discussions, arguments against use of const

-Java have centered on perceived weaknesses of const in C++.
+Java have centered on perceived weaknesses of const

-Let’s try to imagine how we could make the const keyword useful
+Let’s try to imagine how we could make the const

 in Java.
 Here’s my proposal.

-I've had second thoughts.
+second thoughts.
 Not to say that the idea won't work, just that

 it needs more thought than it's given here.

-I was thinking only in terms of compiling, but the only way Java
+I was thinking only in terms of compiling, but the only way Java has for

-from information stored in the class file.
-For code that uses constness from another class, it will need the constness info at class load time,
+stored in the class file.
+For code that uses const-ness from another class,

-I think that, by looking at the strengths and weaknesses of constness in C++, we can come up with a better implementation for Java.
+I think that, by looking at the strengths and weaknesses of const-ness in C++, we can come up with a better implementation for Java.

 The main points:

 What read-only means for a given class is up to the designer of the class.
 Typically, it means precisely that the data of an instance cannot be modified.
-However sometimes it’s desirable for an object to maintain an internal cache or counter, etc, that is updated even when a const method is called.
+However sometimes it’s desirable for an object to maintain an internal cache or counter, etc., that is updated even when a const method is called.

 So let’s say that within the code of methods of a const class, any member

-data not marked const (or for primitive types,
+data not marked const

-final) is modifiable.
+) is modifiable.

 That is, it is up to the class to protect its own data.